Breast Implant Removal

 • Capsular contracture — Capsular contracture is the process of excessive scar tissue forming around the implants causing tightness and pain in the chest.
 The implants are removed through revision surgery, along with most of the excess scar tissue.
 Most women opt to have new implants placed, however.

-• Health concerns — Some women have symptoms of a condition being called “breast implant illness.”
-Although there isn’t any research to specifically link implants to health outcomes, patients anecdotally report these symptoms: fatigue, memory loss, headaches, joint and muscle pain, hair loss, recurring infections, and swollen lymph nodes.
+• Health concerns — Some women have symptoms of a condition called “breast implant illness.”
+Patients anecdotally report these symptoms: fatigue, memory loss, headaches, joint and muscle pain, hair loss, recurring infections, and swollen lymph nodes.
 The other concern is the recent recall of textured implants by the FDA (see associated section on that below).

 • Age — Some women as they become older don’t want the prospect of their older years having breast implants in place.
 They simply opt to remove them and have a breast lift.
 This removes sagging tissue and firms up their breasts and that’s how they want their later years to go.